 How to get around Japan as a solo traveler?

 Japan has a fantastic public transportation system.
-I exclusively used public transportation during my 2 weeks in Japan.
-The JR Pass is a great option, as you pay a flat fee and then get unlimited rides on the Shinkansen (bullet train) along with some local train routes in the cities.
+I exclusively use public transportation when I solo travel in Japan.
 Local trains and buses are also easy to use, with Google Maps providing all the information you need to know.
+To pay for local transportation, you can easily add a Suica or Pasmo card to your Apple or Samsung Wallet.

 You can conveniently order JR passes for any region and length of time here.
 Order in advance because you can’t buy a JR Pass once you’re in Japan.